If the New ‘Better Call Saul’ Didn’t Make You Cry, What Will?

 It should go without saying, then, that Kim Wexler is not a woman who cries.
 Until now.

-Since leaving Jimmy, Kim has started a new life in Florida: She has a lame-o husband who freaks out about buying Miracle Whip instead of mayo and grunts, “Yes…” during sex.
+Since leaving Jimmy, Kim has started a new life in Florida: She has a lame-o boyfriend, who freaks out about buying Miracle Whip instead of mayo and grunts, “Yes…” during sex.
 She works an office job for an irrigation company.
-And she let her hair down—once sleekly blonde, it’s now a dark, dull brown.
+And she lets her hair down—once sleekly blonde, it’s now a dark, dull brown.

 It’s hard to see Kim, an excellent lawyer with a rigid moral compass, whose dream was to offer the best-possible pro bono service to clients in need, living like this.
 But it’s also a relief that she’s free from Jimmy’s line-skirting ways; she avoided getting sucked into his downward spiral into a life of inexcusable crimes, grifts, and garishly colored suits.